frontyardprojects/frontyardprojects.github.io/contact/index.md

 ### Collaborating with "frontyard"

-`:)` The frontyard Janitors will discuss you're idea at the upcoming monthly meeting, and then open it up to everyone at frontyard.
+`:)` The frontyard Janitors will discuss your idea at the upcoming monthly meeting, and then open it up to everyone at frontyard.
 We usually assign two interested janitors to help facilitate a response to outside proposals.
 They'll handle communication with you.

 It's still a great idea to visit frontyard at the next Open House, or any event to get [the vibe](https://wiki.frontyardprojects.org/everything/Frontyard#The_Vibe).